5GEVE/datashipper-turin/README.md

 captureInterface=ens4
 ```

+> *Note:*
+>
-*Note:* The `SITE_ID` is the site you want to associate the data shipper to.
+> - The `SITE_ID` is the site you want to associate the data shipper to.
 You can get sites' IDs by issuing a GET request to the IWF Repository on `/sites` path.

-*Note:* `captureInterface` is the network interface to capture traffic from.
+> - The `captureInterface` is the network interface to capture traffic from.
 It should received mirrored traffic from the site's user data plane.

 ## Collectors